-This paper draws upon work undertaken by members of the Life of Breath project team:

-Havi Carel, Krzysztof Bierski, Kate Binnie, Jordan Collver, James Dodd, David Fuller, Alice very grateful to them all for the generosity of their input which made this interdisciplinary project a success.
+This article draws upon work undertaken by members of the Life of Breath project team: Havi Carel, Krzysztof Bierski, Kate Binnie, Jordan Collver, James Dodd, David Fuller, Alice Malpass, Coreen McGuire, Sarah McLusky, Rebecca Oxley, Kyle Pattinson, Mary Robson, Arthur Rose, Andrew Russell, Corinne Saunders, Jade Westerman and Sian Williams.
+The author is very grateful to them all for the generosity of their input which made this interdisciplinary project a success.